stavros-k/stavros-k/README.md

 ### Hi there 👋

-- ⚓ Right now I'm contributing on [TrueCharts](https://github.com/truecharts/apps/).
+- ⚓ I’m currently working on [TrueCharts](https://github.com/truecharts/apps/).
+- 🌱 I’m currently learning Python

 If you like my work, you can buy me a coffee ☕ or a beer 🍺.